Ms. April Bowing - 3rd Degree Black Belt

 What is your favorite food: Italian

-Ms. Bowing is an Assistant Instructor at Axe Taekwon-Do.
-Ms. Bowing began her training under Master Gary W. Meek, 7th degree black belt at Meek’s International Taekwon-Do, Offutt Air Force Base, Bellevue Nebraska in 1996.
-Ms. Bowing moved from the area in 1997 and returned to the class and her training in 1998.
-She has participated in numerous tournaments, events and promotion tests.
-Currently Ms. Bowing is enrolled at the University of Nebraska - Omaha.
+Master Bowing is an Instructor at Axe Taekwon-Do.
+Master.
+Bowing began her training under Master Gary W. Meek, 7th degree black belt at Meek’s International Taekwon-Do, Offutt Air Force Base, Bellevue Nebraska in 1996.

 Promotions: